rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 Generate LTV predictions using ore.predict.

 The ore.predict function is invoked on a model.
-For example, the following code generates predictions (predA) by invoking ore.oredict() on the oreFit1 model produced above and uses CIL.test dataset to score the model.
+For example, the following code generates predictions (predA) by invoking ore.predict() on the oreFit1 model produced above and uses CIL.test dataset to score the model.

 ```
 pred1A = ore.predict(oreFit1A, newdata = CIL.test)

 head(pred1A)
 ```

+Note: Using the ore.predict function to score data in the database allows the use of R-generated models to score in-database data (in an ore.frame object).
+The ore.predict function maximizes the use of Oracle Database as a compute engine which provides a commercial grade, high performance, scalable scoring engine.

 Your output should look as follows.